+Of our 15 marketing concepts shared here, this one often gets misunderstood the most.
 Social media is an important part of modern marketing.
 But it shouldn’t be your business’s primary focus.
 Social media is a tool—it’s not the end result.
 Don’t think you’re out of business if you don’t have a lot of followers.

 Use social media.
 Don’t let it use you.

 Also, you don’t need to be an expert in social media to get it to work for you.
 Keep it simple.
 Focus on social platforms and strategies that your audience wants to see.
 Check out this awesome speaker series with 5 simple social media strategies to get started.

 A big note:

 Don’t rely on social media followers as your “lead list.”
 Followers are not leads.
 All of your followers could stop following you tomorrow, and you’d lose all of your business.
 That’s why email lead generation is still so critical to holding on to your clientele.